 \subsection{Other Actor Behavior Reasoning}

-\textbf{Traffic vs no traffic} is one of the more common cases of behavior based on other road users.
-There are two main sources of what creates traffic: the amount of other vehicles on the road and the speed at which the ego vehicle can move given the other vehicles.
+\textbf{Traffic vs no traffic.} There are two main sources of traffic: the amount of other vehicles on the road and the speed at which the ego vehicle can move given the other vehicles.
 As such, the geometrical understanding is necessary to witness the number of other vehicles in the scene and the combination of geometric and temporal reasoning for the speed of traffic flow.
-With our simulator, we provide four levels of traffic. (i) The lowest level, with the label of \textit{no traffic}, is where there is no other vehicle in the same lane as the ego car, allowing it to drive freely. (ii) The second lowest level, also labeled \textit{no traffic}, is defined by another vehicle being in the same lane as the ego car but moving at a high enough speed such that the desired speed of the ego car is not hindered. (iii) The next level, which we label as \textit{traffic}, is defined by a large number of other vehicles, but the flow of traffic is slow yet steady. (iv) The highest, which we label as \textit{traffic}, involves a large number of actors all moving at a very slow speed.
-Figure \ref{fig:vid-setup} showcases a video with the highest level of traffic.
-Even at a glance, given the density of other vehicles and slow motion of the ego-car, it is clear to the human eye the level of traffic.
+In real-footage, we have no control over the other vehicles, so traffic is a very binary state, but with our simulator, we provide four levels of traffic. (i) The lowest level, with the label of \textit{no traffic}, is where there is no other vehicle in the same lane. (ii) The second lowest level, also labeled \textit{no traffic}, is defined by another vehicle being in the same lane but moving at a high enough speed such that the ego's speed is not hindered. (iii) The next level, which we label as \textit{traffic}, is defined by a large number of other vehicles, with slow yet steady traffic flow. (iv) The highest, which we label as \textit{traffic}, involves a large number of actors all moving at a very slow speed, shown in Fig.~\ref{fig:vid-setup} where to the human eye, the level of traffic is clear.